Prince Charles to launch youth community campaign

 Writing in the Mail on Sunday, he said street murders were the "extreme result of too many young people no longer guided through a rite of passage".

 Prince Charles said he was inspired to act by meeting the parents of children who had been violently killed.

-The campaign is being supported by the three main political party leaders.'Structured activities'
+The campaign is being supported by the three main political party leaders.